eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

 their Person Identification Data (PID) and Qualified or non-qualified Electronic Attestations of Attributes (QEAA or EAA), and any other personal data within their EUDI Wallet.
-From a technical viewpoint, this may also implies guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to the use of these data in some scenarios, including electronic identification, signature / seal.
+From a technical viewpoint, this may also imply guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to the use of these data in some scenarios, including electronic identification, signature / seal.